roryokane/quick-connect-4-for-interview/README.md

 What’s missing:

 - Keybindings for the controls.
-The code is there, but it gets an error from deep inside the the Keymage library I use when it is included.
+The code to set it up is present, but it gets an error from deep inside the Keymage library when it is uncommented.
 - The game does not prevent you from playing more pieces after a winner has been detected.

 ## Building